phillipsl0/carleton-energy-app/Readme.md

 mobile client, and scan our [QR code](https://expo.io/@phillipsl/cc-energy-app).
 (Note: the version of our app on Expo is our most stable version, and pulls from our Master branch).

+## Future Deployment
+In order to deploy the app to the app store/play store, please check out the following [guide](https://docs.expo.io/versions/latest/guides/publishing.html)
 ## Authors

 * **Jesse Bolton** -  [jboltron3000](https://github.com/jboltron3000)